Seva167/Spin-Script/README.md

 3. Set the speed of your rotation.

+4. Press P to pause spin (in "rand" mode difficult to pause).

-And press Q to quit.
+And press Q to quit (in "rand" mode hold Q until it closes).